#2519 $500Bes-Ben wide brim straw hat, 1950s

 Ben Green-Field of Bes-Ben hats became known as “Chicago's Mad Hatter.”
-He founded the firm with his sister Bes in 1920.
-Bes-Ben turned out beautiful hats of conventional design until 1941 when Ben's creativity and sense of humor came to the fore.
+Bes-Ben turned out fine hats of conventional design until 1941 when Ben's creativity and sense of humor came to the fore.
 He began to use unusual items in the hats: mousetraps, cigarette packages, and even Folies-Bergère dancers.

-From the 1960s on, these unique hats became strong collectibles.
-One hat set an auction record of $18,400.
+From the 1960s, these unique hats became strong collectibles with one going for an auction record of $18,400.
 Whether "fun" or conventionally decorative, Bes-Ben hats appeared fresh and innovative because of Ben's unerring sense of scale and proportion.

 Made from ivory nylon straw and trimmed with matching silk organza flowers, the dramatic wide brim hat is an attention grabber with its luscious, larger-than-life flowers.
 Wear it to Ascot; wear it for a wedding; or wear it just for fun!

-In addition to hats custom designed for celebrities (Marlene Dietrich, Judy Garland, Ginger Rogers), the company often created hats for special occasions.
+In addition to hats custom designed for celebrities (Marlene Dietrich, Judy Garland, Ginger Rogers), Ben often created hats for special occasions.
 For a charity entitled “Time for Giving,” a Chicago socialite wore a little Bes-Ben hat covered with clocks.